smith-gj/Reddit-PyCloud/README.md

 This may take a few seconds to complete.
 After all, it is parsing hundreds upon hundreds of comments, creating a text corpus, and then creating a visualization of said corpus.

+If you want to see a word cloud generated from the top 100 posts on reddit, just enter a space as your keyword.

 ## Reflection

 This program has potential in data analysis with regards to social networking.
 Reddit is a unique place, and many of its users express unique opinions.
 It's interesting to see the contrast between different communities when it comes to subject matter.
 For instance, compare the wordcloud generated when searching the topic "Russia" on the politics subreddit vs. that generated from The_Donald.
 Those are shown below: